“Nobody Died At Sandy Hook”

 By: James Fetzer and Kelley Watt

-When I saw the title of this chapter, “Are Sandy Hook skeptics delusional with ‘twisted minds’?”, I thought, “Perfect!
+When I saw the title of this chapter—“Are Sandy Hook skeptics delusional with ‘twisted minds’?”—I thought, Perfect.
 Easiest chapter yet.
-I’ll just write ‘yes’—or ‘yes, of course,’ if I’m feeling loquacious—publish, and move on to Chapter Twelve.”
+I’ll just write “yes”—or “yes, of course,” if I’m feeling loquacious—publish it, and move on to Chapter Twelve.

-But, as it turns out, there are actual claims being made here.
-Most are the same tired nonsense recycled from earlier chapters, but there are a couple of new ones thrown in for good measure.
+Unfortunately, there are actual claims being made here.
+Most are the same recycled nonsense we’ve already slogged through in earlier chapters, but a couple of new wrinkles are tossed in for variety.

-Ol’ Jimmy kicks things off by quoting himself, which is a bold move.
+Ol’ Jimmy kicks things off by quoting himself, which is certainly a choice.

 Page 178